Das-Kollektiv/tdme2/README.md

     - documentation

 - What is WIP or planned
+    - Improve on Vulkan and support Vulkan on MacOSX via Metal
     - PBR lighting shader for GL3/CORE+
     - simple script language for GUI
     - Expose shader and post processing programs setup API
-    - Improve on Vulkan and support Vulkan on MacOSX via Metal
-    - GUI system port needs to be finished(memory management and other minor things)
     - Some UI elements need some default skinning fixes
     - WaveFront OBJ model file reader is broken currently
     - Integrate LUA to be able to write TDME2 applications completely via LUA or game logics